fiuxxed/fiuxxed-autotyper/README.md

 - a more specific image region selector making it easy to scan certain parts of a window
 - the ability to attach your own images that are on the local device (don't be freaky)

 ### What's next?
 - fixing the Always on Top not working
 - making the AI more trained
-- fixing the proccess selector for Scan and Math tabs
+- fixing the proccess selector going behind the window for Scan and Math tabs
 - fixing file explorer crash on launch